Why Office Pods Are Booming in the Hybrid Era

 Accessibility & Inclusive Design

-Also remember the devil’s in the details: cable and socket heights should be reachable (around 450–1200mm off the floor per standards), and any touchscreens or controllers should be easy to use from a sitting position.
+Also remember the devil’s in the details: cable and socket heights should be reachable (around 450–1200 mm off the floor per standards), and any touchscreens or controllers should be easy to use from a sitting position.
 Meeting pods like the Framery Four Accessible Office Pod have folding furniture to accommodate everyone.

 Inclusive design isn’t just physical.
-Your neurodivergent staff may benefit from calming colour schemes, soft lighting, plants and biophilic design elements that help them recharge.
+Neurodivergent staff may benefit from calming colour schemes, soft lighting, plants and biophilic design elements that help them recharge.
 By creating small sanctuaries with well-designed office pods, you provide a space where they can take a break from the sensory chaos in the office.
-Some models, like the HushFree.L explicitly highlight this: its “inclusive design” creates a calm environment that supports neurodiverse colleagues.
+Some models, like the HushFree.L Office Pod, explicitly highlight this: its “inclusive design” creates a calm environment that supports neurodiverse colleagues.
 In practice, just make sure at least some pods have soft, non-fluorescent lights, and allow occupants to control volume.

 Best Pods for Accessibility

 Furnify carries pods with accessibility features built in.
 Besides the DDA Compliant Cell Pod (which meets latest accessibility standards), check out Framery Four or JDD Furniture’s Bob Rooms which offer level entry and wide layouts.
-Many of these let you spec options like glass vs fabric sides or extra lounge space to suit individual needs, making your office truly welcoming to all.
+Many of these let you specify options like glass vs fabric sides or extra lounge space to suit individual needs, making your office truly welcoming to all.

 DDA Compliant Cell Pod